 I hope our last conversation spurred you to take another look at your website: does your website speak the right lingo?
 You know how you want to feel when you land on someone’s website.
 Do you think your audience feels that way when they land on yours?

 On to this week.
 It’s true that I continue to get most of my leads from social media (LinkedIn).
-I believe a good part of the reason is because I have learned its do’s and don’ts.
-But while you can knock on the door with social media, a newsletter (or blog) gets you inside.
+I believe a good part of the reason is that I have learned its do’s and don’ts.
+But while you can knock on the door with social media, a newsletter (or blog) opens the door and gets you inside.
 Here’s why.

 And if you’re new here, welcome aboard.
 This is what we do!

 The 2019/2020 BVR Firm Economics and Best Practices Guide is finished.
 And as an advisor for BVR on this project, I saw the amount of effort that went into the publication.
 If you participated in the survey you already received the free Executive Summary.
 The full Guide is now available in PDF, and the print version will ship in early March.
 You can get more details here.

 The case for social media

 Let me say this right up front.
 Social media can be incredibly efficient.
 And relative to 1:1 meetings, which can be incredibly effective, the case for social media is simple.
 It allows us to:

 - Provide evidence of our credibility